craftcms/docs/docs/5.x/reference/field-types/lightswitch.md

 # Lightswitch Fields

-Lightswitch fields give you a simple toggle input for times when all you need is a “Yes” or “No” answer.
+Lightswitch fields give you a simple toggle input and store a boolean value.

 <!-- more -->